-Problem: “Anyone with the link” is disabled in SharePoint Online Share window is greyed out!
+Problem: “Anyone with the link” is greyed out in the SharePoint Online Share window!

 How to Enable Anyone with the link option in SharePoint Online?